 Conclusion: Maps as Instruments of Power

 The relationship between maps, colonial empires, and global politics is deeply entwined.
 Maps were essential to the expansion of European power, used to justify conquest, administer territories, and shape public opinion.
 They created borders that persist today, often with disastrous social and political consequences.
-Even in the digital age, maps remain contested spaces where narratives of power play out.
-Understanding the history of cartography—and the political interests behind it—is crucial for navigating the ongoing geopolitical struggles of our world.
-Maps will continue to influence how we see the planet, but we must remember that every map tells a story, and not all stories are equal.
+Even in the digital age, maps remain contested spaces where narratives of power play out, influencing everything from local identities to global diplomacy.